temporalio/documentation/docs/typescript/production-deploy.md

 # ... same as with regular image
 ```

-Failure to install this dependency results in `[TransportError: transport error]` runtime error, because the certificates cannot be verified.
+Failure to install this dependency results in a `[TransportError: transport error]` runtime error, because the certificates cannot be verified.

 ### Using `distroless/nodejs` images

-`distroless/nodejs` images includes only the files that are strictly required to execute node.
+`distroless/nodejs` images include only the files that are strictly required to execute `node`.
 This results in even smaller images (approximately half the size of `node:slim` images).
-It also significantly reduce the surface of potential security issues that could be exploited by an eventual hacker in the resulting Docker images.
+It also significantly reduces the surface of potential security issues that could be exploited by a hacker in the resulting Docker images.

-It is generally possible and safe to execute TypeScript SDK Workers using `distroless/nodejs` images (ie. unless your code itself requires dependencies that are not included in `distroless/nodejs`).
+It is generally possible and safe to execute TypeScript SDK Workers using `distroless/nodejs` images (unless your code itself requires dependencies that are not included in `distroless/nodejs`).

 Note however that some tools required for the build process (notably the `npm` command) are _not_ included in the `distroless/nodejs` image.
 This might result in various error messages during the Docker build.